mattermost/docs/source/channels/create-channels.rst

 .. tip::
     Alternatively, you can select the **+** symbol at the top of the channel sidebar, then select **Open a Direct Message**.

-In the **direct messages** popup, identify your most recent conversations by relative timestamps.
+In the **Direct Messages** popup, identify your most recent conversations by relative timestamps.

 .. image:: ../images/recent-direct-group-messages.png
     :alt: Write a direct message or group message.